Cardinal-Cryptography/AlephBFT/README.md

 ### Code Coverage

-You may generate the code coverage summary using the `gen_cov_data.sh` script and then a detailed raport for every file with `cov_report.sh`.
+You may generate the code coverage summary using the `gen_cov_data.sh` script and then a detailed report for every file with `cov_report.sh`.
 Make sure to first install all the required tools with `install_cov_tools.sh`.

 ### Resources